 All staff receive fire safety and evacuation training (including as part of induction) to help them understand their roles and responsibilities.
 This includes the steps they must take to ensure the safety of children, for example keeping fire doors free from obstruction, how to safely evacuate the children and where the evacuation meeting point is situated.
-Each room has a specific evacuation plan, which includes information such as evacuating non-mobile babies and using alternative exits depending on where the fire may be situated
+Each room has a specific evacuation plan, which includes information such as evacuating non-mobile babies and using alternative exits depending on where the fire may be situated.

-The designated fire marshal checks fire detection and control equipment and fire exits in line with the timescales within the checklist below.
+The designated fire Marshal checks fire detection, control equipment and fire exits in line with recommended timescales.
+This is recorded in the Fire safety folder located by the Fire alarm panel.